giantswarm/errgo/README.md

 [{/go/src/github.com/giantswarm/test/main.go:36: } {/go/src/github.com/giantswarm/test/main.go:34: } {jerr}]
 ```

-2. Note that `: ` is omitted in case there is no error message to the location
+Also note that `: ` is omitted in case there is no error message to the location
 information of a specific error.